 The combination of the transfer of plant production skills by means of a structured mentoring programme, (spearheaded by a committed and dedicated management team) and the acquisition of the necessary business sense, makes Zandberg destined to become a showcase of real empowerment in the South African agricultural sector.

 This fruit farming agribusiness is a thriving example of land reform in South Africa, and due to the remarkable success of Zandberg, we are investing in similar empowering initiatives at two additional sites.
-One site (De Doorns) is situated in Buffeljagsrivier near Swellendam and the other site (Groenvlei) is situated near Piketberg.
+One site (Mooi Uitsig) is situated in Buffeljags River near Swellendam and the other site (Ferland) is situated near Piketberg.

 The Klipbult Employee Trust was established with 47 original permanent workers as partners and has the same structure and layout as the Zandberg Trust.
 There is a 50/50 shared ownership between Suiderland Plase and the Klipbult Employee Trust.
 The BEE partnership has resulted in water rights for 70ha of land being allocated to the venture.

-Groenvlei Estate was planted to 42 hectares of new and exciting tablegrape varieties.
-The Steenebrug Workers Trust was established to assist with the application to license boreholes on Groenvlei.
-A joint venture between the Steenebrug Workers Trust and Suiderland Plase was established to farm the citrus orchards.
+On Ferland 42 hectares were planted with new and exciting table grape varieties.
+The Steenebrug Workers’ Trust was established to assist with the application to license boreholes on Ferland.
+A joint venture between the Steenebrug Workers’ Trust and Suiderland Plase was established to farm the citrus orchards.
 When the boreholes are licensed, the joint venture will become active.
-In the 2013/14 season, 20 hectares of citrus (Nadorcott) orchard was established.
-It is the intention to plant an additional 20 hectares of citrus and the Steenebrug Workers Trust will share in 35% of the profit in the joint venture.
-Suiderland Plase will fund the establishment of the orchards.
+In the 2013/14 season, 20 hectares of citrus (Nadorcott) orchard were established.
+An additional 20 hectares of citrus were planted and the Steenebrug Workers’ Trust will share in 35% of the profit in the joint venture.
+Suiderland Plase funded the establishment of the orchards.